jed709/jed709.github.io/index.md

 provides a good representation of the values in our posterior that we deem credible.
 Now that we have a Credible Interval, making inferences about the parameter is easy: 95% of values in our HDPI are below zero, so we are 95% confident that `mu` is negative.
 To phrase this in terms of the dataset we are working with, we are 95% certain the the difference between condition 1 and condition 2 falls between -2.29 and -0.50.
-We can say, then, that the effect of condition on sleep is _credible_.
+Because our Credible Interval does not contain zero, we can say that the effect of condition on sleep is _credible_.

 Let's return to the Bayes Factor we computed earlier.
 The inferences we derive from the Bayes Factor and parameter estimation are the same, in that we have good reason to believe there is a difference between conditions.
-However, the bayes factor XX Accordingly, we can use parameter estimation to accomplish things that Bayes Factors cannot.
+However, the Bayes Factor did not provide a complete picture of the effect.
+With parameter estimation, then, we can accomplish things that Bayes Factors cannot.
 Rather than a ratio of evidence, we can compute a distribution of beliefs about a model that incorporates uncertainty.

 But we can only do so much with the `BayesFactor` package.
 What if we had a more complicated design?
 Further, what if we wanted to incorporate prior knowledge into our models?
-With this package, the latter is possible, but options for specifying priors are limited.
+With this `BayesFactor`, the latter is possible, but options for specifying priors are limited.
 To address these problems, we must turn to the `brms` package.

 ---
 Estimating Parameters Using _brms_